JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 6,000,000 × -2.32 = **-13,920,000**

 ### 22 Soviet People - victims of invasion and war of annihilation (Non-Jewish)

+Context: Hitler planned "Operation Barbarossa" as a "war of annihilation" against "Jewish-Bolshevism," ordering the liquidation of the Soviet intelligentsia and political commissars.
+The brutal campaign involved the starvation of millions of POWs and civilians, and the ruthless exploitation of the conquered territories.

 • ΔOS(Soviets) = -1.00 (Mass death of POWs, starvation of cities, partisan warfare reprisals)
 • VSA(Soviets) = 0.58